dimus/dimus.github.io/_posts/2015-11-01-open-paper.md

 ```

 And I am all set!
 On the left I have vim editor window, on the right I have
-live buld of PDF and if I see a trouble with PDF building -- I run
+live output from `latexmk` on continuous building of the PDF.
+If I see a
+trouble with PDF building -- I run

 ```
 pdflatex gnparser.tex